· · ·

 If you’re limited on time, the Coron Ultimate Tour is specifically designed to cover the most popular sites in one fell swoop.

-If you really want to experience Coron and its surrounding islands, tours A, B, C, and D are slightly slower-paced.
+If you really want to experience Coron and its surrounding islands, tours A, B, C, and D are better.

 Tour A and B are the most popular tours.
 Tour A visits Kayangan Lake, thought to be the cleanest lake in the Philippines and possibly in southeast Asia.

-Tour B visits Barracuda Lake and Twin Lagoon, two other immensely popular sites famed for their underwater cliffs and free-diving or snorkelling.
+Tour B visits Barracuda Lake and Twin Lagoon, two other immensely popular sites famed for their underwater cliffs.

 Tour C is the best option for a relaxed beach day on Coron’s remotest islands.

 Ideally, you’ll have time for all four tours.
-If not, you’ll need to decide what are the most important things for you to see and how much snorkelling or relaxing you want to do.
+If not, you’ll need to decide what the most important things for you to see are.

 Best for: A jam-packed itinerary visiting Coron’s most popular locations and a World War II wreck.